stanicboris/ifs-test-react/README.md

 ## 1) Installation

-Fork this project on your Github
+Fork this project on your Github.
+Install and lauch the project

 ```
 $ git clone https://github.com/devaublanc/ifs-test-react.git